 I wanted to avoid the rush hour crowds so I got an upgrade on my way home.
 I sat in First Class and sipped tasteless tea for free.
 I stared at the green English lands whizzing past, the sun bright on my face.
 It couldn’t touch me.
 There was no warmth.
 My Nani was headed for the grave.
 It made my hands cold despite the heat wave.

 I sat and typed.
 Typed and sipped.
 I had a headache, and my face was bloated from the bursts of tears that I wiped away alone.
 I had finally paid the heaviest price for living away from my family.
 I deserved this loneliness.
 Had I not chosen it?
-I watched my Aunt in America cry in agony, unable to touch her mother for the last time.
+I watched my Aunt cry in agony across the pond in America, unable to touch her mother for one last time.
 I watched my sister cry as my Nani was lowered into her final resting place.
 I stayed with them.
 I cried with them.
 Till someone’s charge ran out.
 Ki ey bidesh jibon, charge shesh toh connection shesh.

-Last year, June had added a new person in my life.
+Last year, June had added a new person to my life.
 This year, it’s exacting that by taking my Nanu away.
 My Nanu, The First Man.
 My beginning, my root, my lifeline.
-If my life is a series of people and their demise the end of it, I have just taken one step closer to death by losing the first person who mattered to me.
+If my life is a series of people and their demise the end of it, I have just taken one step closer to the finish line by losing the first person who mattered to me.
 She is, and always will be, the First Man in my universe.

 At home, I finally let go.
 The last bit of myself that I had held back.
 I stroked Aryan’s hair, as fresh tears rolled down my eyes and into his soft cheeks.
 Life and death was closer than a mother and her son.
 I thought of my Nani, the softness of her hands, the grey of her hair.
 I am because she was.
 My First Man.
 May Allah grant you the Highest place in Jannah.
 You deserve nothing less.
 Your sacrifices and your hard work will never be forgotten.
 You will live through us, our children, and their children.
 We will make sure of that.